 In 2010 the King County Council and KCWD19 began discussing why the system has not been able to maintain a surplus and create new units.
 A major result from these discussions was the opening of the Morgan Hill and Beall Wells, which went online in August 2011.
-These new fresh-water sources did increase system capacity.
+These new freshwater sources did increase system capacity.
 The results of the 2009 report and the addition of these wells prompted KCWD19 to offer water units to the next applicants on the waiting list in 2013.
-At this time the waiting list, in place since 1996 had grown to 70 applicants requesting 256 water units.
-As the new wells continue to reliably and consistently perform, 15 - 20 new water units have been offered each January since that time with some applicants requesting several water units.
+At this time the waiting list, in place since 1996 had grown and applicants have requested over 250 water units.

-Water units are offered for a cost of \$10,650 per unit.
+Water units are offered for a cost of over \$10,600 per unit.
 Each applicant on the waiting list has 30 days to respond to an offer to purchase.
 If not, or if they decline, the next applicant is contacted.
 If they decline, they are removed from the list.
 The waiting list is closed, so once a property owner is removed they cannot re-apply.
 Applicants then have an additional 120 days to make full payment for the water units or decline to follow through.
 As new water units are purchased by property owners, the Assessor's office has updated records and adjusted land valuations as necessary.

 Water units cannot be traded or sold between property owners.
 Unused units may be sold back to the water district.
-Currently, during the water moratorium, the district will pay the property owner \$7,000 a unit (up to 25 units).
 If a property owner owns contiguous parcels, they can transfer water units between the parcels as needed, although they must go through the district to do this.
 One water unit corresponds to a peak water usage of 600 gallons/day or 450 gallons/day for multi-family (apartment) usages.
 Property owners pay a bi-monthly fee for each water unit they own, regardless of whether they are using the unit or not.